RENEWABLE ENERGY RESOURCES

 Geothermal energy Resource Studies

 Used with permission.
 Image sources: Lautze, N., Thomas, D., Waller, D., Frazer, N., Hinz, N., & Apuzen-Ito, G. (2017).
 Play fairway analysis of geothermal resources across the state of Hawai‘i: 3.
 Use of development viability criterion to prioritize future exploration targets.
 Geothermics, 70, 406-413.
-Final probability map anticipated for publication in 2022.
-Probabilities of a geothermal resource are colored.
+The probabilities of a geothermal resource are colored.
+The map shows probability, but not certainty.
+Geothermal wells are needed to provide certainty.
 Areas with restricted land access are shown in striped and crosshatch patterns (e.g., National Park lands, protective conservation districts, and urban areas).
-Red boxes outline areas proposed for Phase 2 study.
+Red boxes outline areas proposed for the Phase 2 study.
 White triangles indicate the calderas of the main shield volcanoes.
 White stars mark the locations of the Saddle Road well and Puna Geothermal Venture (PGV).

 Flowing water — in Hawai‘i’s streams, rivers, reservoirs, pipes, and irrigation ditches — can be used to generate electricity.
 Hydroelectric facilities were among the first power plants in the islands, dating back to the late 1800s.
 Some of Hawai‘i’s existing hydroelectric plants date back to the early 1900s and have been maintained and upgraded to continue producing power.
 Currently, only the islands of Kauaʻi, Hawai‘i, and Maui have operating hydroelectric plants.
 Collectively, hydroelectric projects provided 1.2% of all electricity sold by Hawai‘i’s electric utilities to their customers in 2021.